January 5, 2011

-If an instructor joins IKI and he is already a high ranking black belt with a successful school, I will not attempt to tell him how to run his business.
+If an instructor joins IKI and his already a high ranking black belt with a successful school, I will not attempt to tell him how to run his business.
 Not only does he have the experience but he is there on the scene.
 He knows his students better than I do; he knows his culture better than I do.

 Moshe Katz with Gary Hodges, Jr, in Virginia, USA, Gary is one of our talented, innovative and loyal instructors

 In some cultures guns are everywhere.
 Here in Israel every child sees handguns and rifles everyday.
 So when I teach gun defenses to children no one freaks out.
-Perhaps in another country, like some of the European countries, the citizens are not exposed to firearms, seeing a replica real life type of weapon might cause them to back away from krav maga altogether.
+Perhaps in another country, like some of the European countries, the citizens are not exposed to firearms, seeing a replica real life type of weapon might cause them to back away from Krav Maga altogether.

 I exercise quality control.
-I visit the schools when I can, test the students, test the teachers and make sure they are teaching authentic IKI techniques and not some commercialized watered down fitness style krav maga.
+I visit the schools when I can, test the students, test the teachers and make sure they are teaching authentic IKI techniques and not some commercialized watered down fitness style Krav Maga.
 In order to be an IKI school you must stick with the IKI techniques.
 Yet, I will not tell you that at week 7 all students must know 3 gun disarms and 4 knife defenses.
 I trust my affiliated instructors to exercise their own good judgment and experience.
 When they have questions they will turn to me.

 Some members feel I do not exercise enough central control.
 They want lesson plans.
 If so please contact me and I will work with you for a plan that best suites your students.
 I will need to know some information about them and then we can work together.